 What do we do during the lessons?

 Below are a few different examples of topics that may be covered during the lessons.
 However, the lessons will be much more interactive than what is shown in the videos.
 I will ask you to follow my explanations on your own computer, and if needed, I can watch your screen as well.
-I also have assignments that you’ll need to work on during or prior to a lesson..
+I also have assignments that you’ll need to work on during or prior to a lesson.
+Or, if you prefer, you can watch how I use Cubase on my screen.
+Whatever you prefer!

 1. Getting started with a multitrack recording